rweichler/aite/README.md

 ## WTF is `how2build.lua`?

-its basically `Makefile`.
+its basically `Makefile`. heres an example:

-right now its way uglier than theos, but LOOK AT THE LEVEL OF CONTROL YOU HAVE.
-HOLY SHIT!!

 ```lua
 -- this is called when `aite` is